12+ Easy Cloth Diapering Essentials that are amazing Cloth Diaper Accessories

 Diaper sprayer

-A diaper sprayer is another accessory you could use to deal with the poop.
+A diaper sprayer is another essentials you could use to deal with the poop.
 This is a toilet attachment used to rinse poop from dirty diapers over a toilet.
 This eliminates the use of a liner but can use lots of water.
 Some people prefer this over liners.
 However, I prefer liners as I feel like using a diaper sprayer could cause splashing of poopy water everywhere therefore I prefer liners but this choice is very personal.

 Laundry detergent